-Oracle Portal, Forms, require Oracle Single Sign-On (SSO) and Oracle Delegated Administration Services (DAS) from the 10g release.
+Oracle Portal requires Oracle Single Sign-On (SSO) and Oracle Delegated Administration Services (DAS) from the 10g release.
 If you do not already have access to these 10g components, you must install them in order for your products to function properly.
-For more information, please refer to Oracle Fusion Middleware Installation Guide for Oracle Identity Management.
-For more information, refer to Oracle Fusion Middleware Installation Guide for Oracle Identity Management.
+For more information, refer to Oracle Identity Management 10g (10.1.4.0.1) documentation library at

 Repository Creation Utility (RCU) is a graphical and CLI-based tool used to create and manage Oracle Fusion Middleware database schemas in your database.
 Oracle Portal requires schemas in database prior to installation, these schemas are created and loaded in your database using RCU.
 To create the Portal schemas, perform the following steps:

 In the Create Repository screen, select Create to load component schemas into a database and click Next to continue.

 In the Database Connect Detail screen enter the following information: